sharetribe/flex-docs/src/docs/tutorial-branding/modify-landing-page/index.md

 - Guide on creating
   [an FAQ page](/operator-guides/how-to-create-an-faq-page/)

-There is still one obvious Saunatime image visible on top bar: Logo.
+There is still one obvious Biketribe image visible on top bar: the logo.
 It's time to change that next.<br />
 [› Go to the next article](/tutorial/change-logo/)